SSpyR/BL3-Object-Explorer/README.md

 Data Excluded for Size and Convience Purposes: L10N Folders, FaceFX files, Any Leftover *.umap files, Any Leftover *.mp4 files

+Currently a Windows Only Program (exe)

 Will create a folder in C:\ titled BL3OE, this is to store the data to use for searching.
 Do not delete this folder or its contents unless you are removing the program

+If you find yourself browsing this folder you will notice that one of the files is a Zip File, this is done on purpose, you do not need to unpack this file, the program specifically looks for it to be a Zip File

 # Contact